credfeto/credfeto-local-aur-cache/README.md

 Note this server just serves the metadata and the PKGBUILD repos not any repos etc used by the individual packages.

-Note this does not currently support switching to the github [mirror](https://github.com/credfeto/credfeto-local-aur-cache/issues/7) for the PKGBUILD downloads.
+Note this does not currently support switching to the GitHub [mirror](https://github.com/credfeto/credfeto-local-aur-cache/issues/7) for the PKGBUILD downloads.

 ## Usage